rohitect/kraven-spring-boot-starter/README.md

 - **Export Options**: Export API definitions to Postman and other formats
 - **Endpoint Group Export**: Export specific endpoint groups to Postman with a single click
 - **Postman Integration**: Generate ready-to-use Postman collections with headers and example request bodies
+- **Favorites System**: Bookmark frequently used endpoints for quick access across sessions
+- **Tag-Based Search**: Find endpoints using multiple search tags with context highlighting
+- **Request History**: Track your API call history for easy reference and reuse
+- **Context Menu**: Right-click on tabs for quick actions like closing, favoriting, or copying as cURL

 ### 🕵️ Feign Client Explorer